Peter Ankersen: International career

 On 17 May 2013, Ankersen was called up for the Denmark national team for a friendly against Georgia.
 In the match, he remained an unused sub for the entire game.

 On 14 August 2013, he made his international debut in a 3–2 loss to Poland, coming on as a substitute for Nicolai Boilesen at half-time.

 Ankersen scored his first goal ever in Denmark national team colours on 11 November 2016 in a 2018 FIFA World Cup qualification match against Kazakhstan.
 Denmark won 4–1.

-After being named in Denmark’s preliminary 35-man squad for the 2018 World Cup in Russia in May 2018.
+Ankersen was named in Denmark’s preliminary 35-man squad for the 2018 World Cup in Russia in May 2018.
 However, he did not make the final 23.

 Personal life

-He is the twin brother of Randers player Jakob Ankersen.
+He is the twin brother of professional footballer, Jakob Ankersen.